 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hansoll Textile, headquartered in South Korea, has set ambitious climate commitments to address its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
-Hansoll Textile aims to reduce its absolute Scope 1 and 2 greenhouse gas emissions by approximately 54.6% by 2033, using 2022 as the base year.
-Additionally, the company is committed to a 32.5% reduction in absolute Scope 3 emissions, which encompass emissions from purchased goods and services, fuel- and energy-related activities, upstream transportation and distribution, and waste generated in operations, also by 2033.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The commitment includes land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability within the textiles, apparel, footwear, and luxury goods sector.
+Hansoll Textile Ltd., headquartered in South Korea, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
+The company has committed to a 54.6% reduction in absolute Scope 1 and 2 emissions by 2033, using 2022 as the baseline year.
+Additionally, Hansoll aims to decrease its absolute Scope 3 emissions by 32.5% within the same timeframe.
+These targets encompass emissions from purchased goods and services, fuel- and energy-related activities, upstream transportation and distribution, and waste generated in operations.
+The targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C. The commitment reflects Hansoll's proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.